exetico/issues-2754/README.md

 npm run test
 ```

-Please take a look at the [/actions](/actions) page, for the latest GitHub Actions workflow.
+Please take a look at the "Actions" tab in the repository to check the test status.